-So, give those squats, lunges, and deadlifts a break and try some new lower body exercises to engage and stimulate your glute muscles.
 Not only are you challenging your glute muscles but you are also challenging your mind to learn a new type of movement.

 Harvard research shows that weak or uncoordinated core muscles can have a negative impact on your everyday acts, back health, participation in sports, housework, posture, and balance.

 Concentric movements are muscle shortening and occur when you are lifting your hips during glute bridges.
-Isometric movements involve your muscles staying static and occur when you are squeezing those glutes at the top while holding.
+Isometric movements involve your muscles staying static and occur when you are squeezing your glutes at the top while holding.
 Eccentric movements are muscle lengthening and occur when you are lowering your hips during glute bridges.

 1. Helps With Lower Back Pain and Overall Lower Body Strength